The quiet of power

 Our world seems little inclined to value a slow pace in anything.
 We expect gadgets, cars, service providers and even schoolchildren to deliver the quick results we want, and waiting for anything taxes our ever-decreasing stores of patience.
 Pursuits that can be done more rapidly by machine or assembly-line procedures have consigned such arts as sewing, cooking and woodworking to the category of “hobbies” rather than occupations.

-Sometimes we sense that life is not meant to move at such breakneck speeds, but we feel vaguely guilty and inefficient when we slow down — but even if we are enjoying our deliberate pace, someone else is likely to come along and pressure us to step it up.
+Sometimes we sense that life is not meant to move at such breakneck speeds, but we feel vaguely guilty and inefficient when we slow down — and even if we are enjoying our deliberate pace, someone else is likely to come along and pressure us to step it up.
 Exhausted, we fall into bed each night with tomorrow’s “to-do” list nagging at us from a far corner of our brain, if not the front and center of our last waking thoughts.

 We have heard “time is money” so often that we may begin to think we can never have enough of either.
 That might be true, but only if we allow it to be.
 Time pressure can create the illusion that frenzied acceleration will serve us, but haste really does make waste in some circumstances.
 Power need not depend upon speed; often, it is quiet and steadfast, as with the drops of water that gradually wear away solid rock.